Getting Started With Home Financing

 - Condos: Home buyers often select condos for their affordability, reduced maintenance, and because they are looking for a smaller living space.

-Before you begin your search for a house, it makes sense to get e-approved for a mortgage.
 This will help you determine a price range for your search and whether you are likely to be approved for the loan amount you’re interested in.
 This will also make you a stronger buyer in the eyes of sellers and their real estate agents because you’ve already had your financial history verified in the process and a mortgage professional has established what price range fits your personal budget .
 To get started, simply call 800-634-8616 to speak with an eLEND mortgage consultant.

 2 Apply for a Mortgage